Asset Preservation and Protection

 Last Will and Testament

-This allows you to control “who gets what” after you pass away.
+This estate planning document allows you to control “who gets what” after you pass away.
 It also lets you name guardians for minor children.
 Be careful!
 Wills must go through probate, so make sure you understand exactly how your plan will work for you and your family.

 Durable Powers of Attorney